43 Classy DIY Sofa Tables

 4. Fill Empty Space

 This is one of the most basic uses of a sofa table.
-When you have large areas of dead spaces in your room, a sofa table helps to fill up colours throughout the room and give you an option to personalise the look.
+When you have large areas of dead spaces in your room, a sofa table helps to fill up colors throughout the room and give you an option to personalize the look.

 43 DIY Sofa Table Plans